-For capital distributing Classes of Shares with subscripts D followed by C1, C2 or C3, the Classes of Shares may declare a stable rate or amount of distribution.
+For capital distributing Classes of Shares with subscripts D followed by C1, C2 or C3, the Classes of Shares may declare a stable rate or amount of distribution; and for capital distributing Classes of Shares with subscripts D followed by S4, S6 or S8, the Classes of Shares may declare a fixed rate or amount of distribution.
 The Board of Directors may determine if and to what extent dividends paid include realised capital gains and/or capital.